Singer-rapper Aaron Carter dies in California at age 34

 The singer earned acting credits through his appearance on television shows including “Lizzie McGuire.”
 He starred alongside his brother, Nick, and their siblings B.J., Leslie and Angel Carter on the E! unscripted series “House of Carters” in 2006.

-Carter made his Broadway debut in 2001 as JoJo in “Who in Seussical the Musical.”
+Carter made his Broadway debut in 2001 as JoJo in the musical “Seussical.”
 In 2009, he appeared on the ABC competition show “Dancing with the Stars,” finishing in fifth place with partner Karina Smirnoff.
 He was featured on the Food Network cooking show “Rachel vs. Guy: Celebrity Cook-Off” in 2012.

 In 2017, Carter opened up about his substance abuse on an episode of “The Doctors.”
 He was in rehab that same year after he was arrested on suspicion of driving under the influence and marijuana charges.
 He checked himself in for treatment on a few occasions in an effort to regain custody of his son Prince.